-Going under the pseudonym “Black Hootz,” this girl felt her being Black would “give a different aspect” than the Hooters Girls’ blogs before hers, as all of the previous blogs she came across were authored by White girls, and she felt she would would “have the opportunity to speak from a different standpoint.”
+Going under the pseudonym “Black Hootz,” this girl felt that her being Black would “give a different aspect” than the Hooters Girls’ blogs before hers, as all of those she presumably believed were authored by White girls.
+So, she felt she would would “have the opportunity to speak from a different standpoint.”
 Her writings really don’t seem to set themselves apart from those of the other Hooters Girls here.
 Her blog, short-lived as it was, is fairly well-written and she covers pretty much all the same general topics the other girls do.
 From her writings, it doesn’t seem like her being Black caused her any more or less concerns as a Hooters Girl, than if she were not Black.
 Probably because the only colors one sees when one looks at a Hooters Girl of any ethnicity is orange and white.
 Well, sometimes black on Fridays and certain special occasions.

 Another Dumb Hooters Girl ★★☆☆☆ (June-July 2012)

 This one starts off her first post stating that she’s “a sophomore at the University of North Texas, studying to be a physical therapist.”
-Her subsequent posts covers how she handles having a boyfriend who knows she works at Hooters (a topic I could do without, but will interest some), staying in “Hooters Girl shape,” and tipping.
+Her subsequent posts cover how she handles having a boyfriend who knows she works at Hooters (a topic some could do without, but will interest others), staying in “Hooters Girl shape,” and tipping.
 The usual Hooters Girl topics, but not all the girls have quite the same takes on them.
 Too bad she quit after only one month with a total of five entries.